-- 248. ISA (UK) 720 deals with the auditor's responsibilities relating to 'other information' included in the 'annual report' that contains or accompanies the financial statements and the auditor's report thereon. - 249.
-The "other information" which may accompany the financial statements of a pension scheme and examples of areas of potential concern are as follows: - Trustees' report membership statistics: are the changes in membership numbers consistent with the financial information? - Trustees' report pension increases: is the rate of increase reflected in the benefit payments? - Trustees' report: is the asset total and investment income/return consistent with the amounts shown in the financial statements? - FRS 102 requires a Report on Actuarial Liabilities for defined benefit schemes to be reported alongside the financial statements.
+- 213. ISA (UK) 720 deals with the auditor's responsibilities relating to 'other information' included in the 'annual report' that contains or accompanies the financial statements and the auditor's report thereon. - 214.
+The "other information" which may accompany the financial statements of a pension scheme and examples of areas of potential concern include: - Trustees' report membership statistics; are the changes in membership numbers consistent with the financial information? - Trustees' report pension increases: is the rate of increase reflected in the benefit payments? - Trustees' report: is the asset total and investment income/return consistent with the amounts shown in the financial statements? - FRS 102 requires a Report on Actuarial Liabilities for defined benefit schemes to be reported alongside the financial statements.
 The SORP recommends this includes the scheme net assets at the date of the actuarial liabilities included in the report.
-Are the net assets included in the report consistent with the audited net assets at the relevant date? - Governance statement signed by the Chair for DC arrangements is it consistent with the auditor's knowledge of the scheme? - 250.
-There is a legal requirement to include the latest actuary's certificate as to the adequacy of contributions in the annual report which may be different from the certificate applicable to the financial year covered by the annual report. - 251.
+Are the net assets included in the report consistent with the audited net assets at the relevant date? - Governance statement signed by the Chair for DC arrangements is it consistent with the auditor's knowledge of the scheme? - 215.
+There is a legal requirement to include the latest actuary's certificate as to the adequacy of contributions in the annual report which may be different from the certificate applicable to the financial year covered by the annual report. - 216.
+The actuarial report is not required to be audited.
+However, if the auditor identifies that a material inconsistency appears to exist with the financial statements or the auditor's knowledge obtained in the audit (or becomes aware the other information appears to be materially misstated), the auditor may wish to liaise with the scheme actuary.
+Steps to be taken to facilitate necessary liaison with the scheme actuary are discussed in the section of this Practice Note "Liaison with the Scheme Actuary". - 217.
 The trustees may also distribute other documents together with the financial statements such as personal benefit statements, scheme funding statements, new rules booklets or newsletters.
 The scheme auditor has no statutory responsibility to consider these documents.
 They will only be within the scope of ISA (UK) 720 if they are included in the scheme's annual report' as defined in ISA (UK) 720.